 AAG Research Trust receives tax deductible donations and is the grant giving arm of the Australian Association of Gerontology.

-The first Trustee meeting of the AAG Research Trust was held on Saturday 5 November 2016 and there are now regular meetings scheduled per year, that run immediately prior or post AAG Board meetings.
+The first meeting of the directors of the corporate trustee was held on Saturday 5 November 2016 and there are now regular meetings scheduled per year, that run immediately prior or post AAG Board meetings.
 The Trust has a similar shared arrangement with the Financial Audit and Risk Management (FARM) Committee of the Board.
 The Trust has been registered with the Australian Taxation Office and the Australian Charities and Not-for-profit Commission.
-The Trustees provide an update on the work of the AAG Research Trust as an adjunct to the AAG annual general meeting which is held at the AAG Conference in November.
+The Chair of the directors of the corporate trustee of the AAG Research Trust provides an update on its work as an adjunct to the AAG annual general meeting which is held at the AAG Conference in November.

 In June 2017 AAG approved the move of $454,000 funds of the RM Gibson Research Fund (previously held within a separate account within AAG) into the Australian Association of Gerontology Research Trust as a separate program called the RM Gibson Research Fund.
 The RM Gibson Research Fund is continuing to be used for the same purposes as it has in the past, namely providing support to early researchers to further their careers in gerontological research through the distribution of annual grants for cutting edge research projects.

-In June 2018 the Trustees established the focus for the AAG Research Trust, the investment strategy, disbursement strategy and a new program called the Strategic Research Grants of the AAG Research Trust made possible through the Nicolson bequest.
-The first funding round for the Strategic Research Grants commenced in August 2018.
+In June 2018 the directors of the corporate trustee of the AAG Research Trust approved the investment strategy, disbursement strategy and a new program called the Strategic Research Grants (now called the Strategic Innovation Program) of the AAG Research Trust made possible through the Nicolson bequest.
+The first funding round for the Strategic Innovation Program commenced in August 2018.